TheHive-Project/TheHive/docker/README.md

 - request change password
 - go in Automation page and grab the api key to use in the hive application.conf to receive alerts from MISP or to use in MISP analyzers inside Cortex.

-### Cortex
-- login page on 9001 port, then click "update database" and create superadmin
-- as superadmin create org and other user (remember to set password) and create apikey to use in the hive application.conf